Why ‘The Noise Chap’ as a company name?

 The company bits n bobs

 The Noise Chap Ltd. is registered at Companies House in Cardiff in Walesland, and is company number 5240085.
 The Noise Chap Ltd.'s VAT number is 280547103 and The Noise Chap Ltd is registered for data processing with the Information Commissioner's Office.

-Last time round Adam worked with a lovely group of weirdos and oddballs and it made work a very enjoyable place to be.
 Discrimination is silly for any reason and people are always hired because of their ability, or future ability, to do the job and their 'fit' into the existing company and personnel.
-I even employed northerners and you don't get more right-on than that.
+I have even employed northerners and you don't get more right-on than that.
 Or in their language, 'reet-on'.

 Equal pay policy